dvk65/inland-flooding/README.md

     - collect real-time gauge water levels above the moderate flood stage;
     - execute necessary preprocessing steps and save the modified dataset as **df_gauge_mod.csv**.

-**Note**:
-- For simplicity, the dataset detailing gauge water levels above the moderate flood stage is referred to as the "high-water level" dataset.

-### Step 2: Analyze and prepare the collected flood event data
+### Step 2: Analyze and preprocess the collected flood event data
-An analysis is conducted on the collected high-water marks/levels to:
+An analysis is conducted on the high-water marks/levels to:
 - determine flood event dates from flood event reports;
 - visualize the distribution of flood events using countplots and maps;
 - identify common flood events by comparing STN and gauge data.